apexrl/RL-Exploration-Paper-Lists/README.md

 ### Policy based Exploration

-* <[Provably efficient RL with Rich Observations via Latent State Decoding](https://arxiv.org/pdf/1901.09018)> by Du, Simon S and Krishnamurthy, Akshay and Jiang, Nan and Agarwal, Alekh and Dud{\'\i}k, Miroslav and Langford, John, 2019.
+* <[Provably efficient RL with Rich Observations via Latent State Decoding](https://arxiv.org/pdf/1901.09018)> by Du, Simon S and Krishnamurthy, Akshay and Jiang, Nan and Agarwal, Alekh and Dudik, Miroslav and Langford, John, 2019.

 * <[Parameter Space Noise for Exploration](https://arxiv.org/pdf/1706.01905)> by Plappert, Matthias and Houthooft, Rein and Dhariwal, Prafulla and Sidor, Szymon and Chen, Richard Y and Chen, Xi and Asfour, Tamim and Abbeel, Pieter and Andrychowicz, Marcin, 2018.